BarMar: Green Hydrogen Link Between Spain and France

 BarMar is part of the H2med project.

-BarMar is a 400 km offshore pipeline project that will connect Barcelona (Spain) to the industrial hub of Fos-sur-Mer, near Marseille (France).
+BarMar is a 400 km offshore hydrogen pipeline project that will connect Barcelona (Spain) to the industrial hub of Fos-sur-Mer, near Marseille (France).
 The aim of this project is to create a major corridor for exporting hydrogen produced in Portugal and Spain from renewable energy sources (essentially solar and wind) at competitive costs, to the French hydrogen backbone—connected in turn to hydrogen infrastructure being developed in Germany and the rest of northwest Europe.

 BarMar Project Objectives